 Climate in Riyadh

-The climate is a challenging factor; summer temperatures can skyrocket over 122°F (50°C) and the dry winds that blow through the city are often accompanied by a haze of sand.
+The climate is a challenging factor; summer temperatures can skyrocket to more than 122°F (50°C) and the dry winds that blow through the city are often accompanied by a haze of sand.
 Winters in Riyadh are mild, with average temperatures around 64°F (18°C).
 The city experiences occasional dust storms and sandstorms.